 Heavy ions are the radiation that is obtained by accelerating charged nuclei heavier than protons.
 Heavy ions produce ionization along their way, cause irreparable clustered DNA damage, and alter cellular ultrastructure.
 Radiotherapy success is limited by the toxicity in the normal tissue.
-X-rays are delivered from an external source, and they deposit most of their energy upstream of the tumour in healthy tissue.
-The deposition of energy also occurs beyond the tumour, which also affects the additional healthy tissue.
+X-rays are delivered from an external source, and they deposit most of their energy upstream of the tumor in healthy tissue.
+The deposition of energy also occurs beyond the tumor, which also affects the additional healthy tissue.

 In conventional X-ray radiotherapy, the radiation dose decreases because the depth of penetration within the body increases.
 In heavy-ion radiotherapy, however, the radiation dose increases with depth to supply a peak (called a Bragg peak) during a finite depth of the body, enabling selective irradiation of cancers.